The Honorable Louis J. Freeh, Chairman

 Chief Executive Officer

-Before joining Kroll, Jim served for more than three years as the Senior Advisor to FBI Director Louis J. Freeh, advising him on numerous matters involving domestic and foreign law enforcement officials and government leaders.
-During that time, Jim traveled extensively and helped shape the FBI's efforts to enhance its foreign law enforcement presence.
-In 1994, he received the Attorney General’s Distinguished Service Award for coordinating multi-agency efforts in support of the Attorney General's Anti-Violent Crime Initiative.
+From 1993 to 1996, Jim served as the Senior Advisor to then FBI Director Freeh, advising him on numerous domestic and foreign law enforcement matters.
+During that time, Jim helped Director Freeh to expand the FBI’s overseas law enforcement presence, which resulted in a substantial increase to the FBI’s Legal Attache Program.
+In 1994, Jim received the Attorney General’s Distinguished Service Award for coordinating multi-agency efforts in support of the Attorney General’s Anti-Violent Crime Initiative.

-Prior to working for Director Freeh, Jim served for six years as an Assistant United States Attorney in the Southern District of New York, where he gained broad experience in federal criminal investigations, trials, and appeals.
-For more than two of those years, Jim served as a supervisor, responsible for managing the Assistant United States Attorneys assigned to the Narcotics Unit.
+From 1987 to 1993, Jim served as an Assistant United States Attorney in the Southern District of New York, where he gained broad experience in federal criminal investigations, trials, and appeals.
+For more than two of those years, Jim served as the Supervisor of the Narcotics Unit.

-Jim received his B.S.F.S. degree from the Georgetown University School of Foreign Service in 1983, and his Juris Doctor degree from the Marshall-Wythe School of Law, College of William and Mary, in 1986.
+Jim is a graduate of the Georgetown University School of Foreign Service and the Marshall-Wythe School of Law, College of William and Mary.

 John D. Behnke [Download VCard]